Exterior of Spirit Tree Cidery.

 Location: 4559 Concession 6, Uxbridge

-Archibald’s Orchard & Winery
+Archibald’s Estate Winery

+Visit for a tour and tasting and take in the picturesque orchard while sipping on fresh cider.
 In addition to refreshing ciders with and without alcohol, farm products include wine, preserves, fresh apples in season and delicious baked goods such as the popular caramel apple dumplings.

 Location: 6275 Liberty Street North, Bowmanville